Magcal Performing Arts Academy Main Performance: Mr. Kensuke Yokouchi talks about his thoughts

 A scene from the ending of "Baito Show"

-The culmination of eight years of performing arts academy work, "Momijizaka Memories - Dedicated to those who climbed this hill"
+The culmination of eight years of work by the Performing Arts Academy: "Momijizaka Memories - Dedicated to those who climbed this hill"

 The Kanagawa Prefectural Youth Center is a mecca for theater and a sacred place for me.

-To this day, many people, including myself, have climbed the hill with our own thoughts in mind, aiming for this place that stands at the top of Momijizaka Hill.
+To this day, many people, including myself, have climbed the hill with their own thoughts in mind, aiming for this place that stands on top of Momijizaka.

-By tracing the history in this way, I created an omnibus-style, documentary-like work that tells the stories of the scenery, places and memories that this slope has seen.
+By tracing the history of this area, I created an anthology-style, documentary-like work that tells the stories of the scenery, places and memories that this slope has seen.

-As mentioned above, up until now we've had audience seats on the stage, but this time we'll be using real audience seats for the first time (lol).
-Furthermore, by removing about six rows of the front seats and using them as a stage, we will be creating an image of a slope in the entire venue.
+As mentioned above, until now we have had audience seats on the stage, but this time we will be using real audience seats for the first time (lol).
+Furthermore, by removing about six rows of the front seats and using them as a stage, the entire venue will be given the image of a slope.

 Passing the baton to the next generation

 As I mentioned at the beginning, when we founded this academy, our ultimate goal was to establish a school.
-In fact, that has come true.
-A performing arts department was established at Kanagawa Comprehensive High School in April 2021.
-This is a great thing, as it will be the first specialized department for studying performing arts at a public high school in the prefecture.
-And the students are scheduled to perform as volunteers in this performance.
+And now, that goal has come true.
+Kanagawa Prefectural Comprehensive High School established a new performing arts department in April 2021.
+This is a major achievement, as it will be the first specialized performing arts department established at a public high school in the prefecture.
+And, students are scheduled to appear as volunteers in this upcoming performance.

-And of course there are the performers, but I also believe that, just like myself, there are some audience members who will be exposed to theater here at the Kanagawa Youth Center and go on to pursue theater or stage work in the future.
+And of course there are performers, but I believe that there are also audience members who, like myself, will be exposed to theater here at the Kanagawa Prefectural Youth Center and go on to pursue theater or stage work in the future.

 I'm really looking forward to that.